NNTmux/newznab-tmux/README.md

 ### Hardware

-	4GB RAM, 2 cores(threads) and 20GB disk space minimum.
+	16GB RAM, 4 cores(8 threads) and 80GB disk space minimum.

-If you wish to use more than 5 threads a quad core CPU is beneficial.
+If you wish to use more than 5 threads an eight core CPU is beneficial.

 The overall speed of NNTmux is largely governed by performance of the database.
 As many of the database tables should be held within system RAM as possible.
 See Database Section below.

 ### Software

-	PHP 7.2+ (and various modules)
+	PHP 8.1+ (and various modules)
-	MySQL 5.6+ (Postgres is not supported)
-The installation guides have more detailed software requirements.
+	MariaDB 10+ or MySQL 8+ (Postgres is not supported) The installation guides have more detailed software requirements.

 ### Database